-Wedgwood didn’t acquire its name until the housing development by Albert Balch in the 1940s.
+Wedgwood didn’t acquire its name until the housing development built by Albert Balch in the 1940s.
 In prior years the neighborhood had sometimes been called Morningside because of a 1920s real estate development from NE 90th to 95th Streets on the west side of 35th Ave NE.
 Today the Morningside Heights Apartments on the southwest corner of 35th & 95th references this plat name.
 The Morningside Market at 9118 35th Ave NE is not in the Morningside Heights plat but it is close by.
 Its name was chosen in the 1920s while the Morningside Heights real estate promotion was going strong and people could find the market nearby.

 In the 1920s and 1930s the communities of northeast Seattle centered on their elementary schools, which in those days went through eighth grade.
 Today’s Bryant neighborhood had been somewhat nameless but it eventually became called by the name of the school on NE 60th Street which opened in 1919.
 The school was named for William Cullen Bryant, a poet and journalist who had nothing to do with Seattle at all, and yet the name stuck and is today the neighborhood name around the school.
 Bryant School took the place of the earlier Weedin and Yesler Schools, names which fell into disuse as the communities changed.